Yesterday Is Time Killed

 Yesterday Is Time Killed is the debut studio album by Eighteen Visions.
-It was released in early 1999 through Cedargate Records.
+It was released in March 1999 through Huntington Beach, California-based record label Cedargate Records.

 Five songs were later re-recorded for the band's third album, The Best of Eighteen Visions.
 The last untitled song is actually split into 8 tracks, for each "part" of the song.